Signatures of Dipolar Dark Matter on Indirect Detection: Current constraints on DDM

-where $x=\frac{m_\chi}{T}$ is the decoupling energy (T is temperature), which in non-relativistic limit $x >> 1$ (or $T<< m_\chi$), the dimensionless parameter $f\equiv\frac{D_{16}}{M_{16}}$ (which corresponds to the ratio of electric to magnetic dipole moments respectively), and the dimensionless function $H(f,x)$:
+where $x=\frac{m_\chi}{T}$ is a dimensionless quantity ($T$ is decoupling temperature), which in the non-relativistic limit $x >> 1$ (or $T<< m_\chi$), $f\equiv\frac{D_{16}}{M_{16}}$ is the dimensionless parameter that corresponds to the ratio of electric to magnetic dipole moments respectively), and the dimensionless function $H(f,x)$ has the following form:

-We set $x$ to the magical number $x=\frac{m_\chi}{T}\sim 22$, which is its typical value for WIMPS~\cite{PhysRevD.76.103524}.
+We set $x$ to the magical number $x=\frac{m_\chi}{T}\sim 22$, which is a typical value for WIMPs~\cite{PhysRevD.76.103524}.
 In this way, the theoretical parameter-set we shall use onward is $\{m_\chi,M_{16},f\}$.